Condor-Performance-Modeling/fsl/FSL_USER_REF.md

 ## isa Element

+The ISA description interface is declared with the FSL isa element.

-The isa element name is used by the FSL API to match an instruction set description API to the transform specification.
-The API looks up the  'myIsa' string to find the associated object pointer.
+The ISA description interface is used by the FSL API to validate instruction references in the sequence clause of the transform specification.
+The API matches the isa element name with a reference registered with API. e.g. the API looks up the 'myIsa' string to find the associated object pointer.
 The FSL API will throw an exception if the named isa element does not have an associated object.

-The ISA description API is used to validate instruction references in the transform specification.

-Mavis is the instruction set description API supported in this release.
+Mavis is the instruction set description API provided in this release.
+Porting to other ISA interfaces is discussed in <FIXME: FSL API USER REFERENCE>.

 ### isa Methods